- What is a Customer Journey Map?

 - Types of Customer Journey Maps?

 - Why Do You Need a Customer Journey Map?

 Marketers should always think from the perspective of their customers.
-And it’s a worthwhile talk for businesses about maintaining the relationship with customers.
-As your visitors should not leave your website after having a poor experience with your customer service structure.
+And it’s a worthwhile talk for businesses about maintaining their relationship with customers.
+Your visitors should not leave your website after having a poor experience with your customer service structure.

 As modern marketers say the future of business all lies in the factor of customer experience.
 You need to find the customer expectations first and then work on technology that helps you to achieve things.

 “The most important single thing is to focus obsessively on the customer.
 Our goal is to be earth’s most customer-centric company.”– Jeff Bezos, the CEO of the successful online business, Amazon.

 The customer experience will outweigh the other factors like brand awareness, and product price and can be a key differentiator from your competitors.
 But do you know that you should have a customer journey map to design an effective user experience from visiting point to the conversion stage?